 Seventy years ago, traumatised Aboriginal children of the Carrolup Native Settlement in South West Australia ‘reached out’ to white society with their beautiful landscape drawings.
 These drawings won international acclaim, but the children’s efforts were eventually thwarted by a government decision to close Carrolup School.

-David Clark, an Emeritus Professor of Psychology, has linked up with John Stanton, former Director of the Berndt Museum of Anthropology at the University of Western Australia, on a new project that will help the children reach out again, not with just their art, but also with their enthralling Story.
-We are working with award-winning Cinematographer Simon Akkerman and David’s long-time collaborator, website developer Ash Whitney.
+David Clark, an Professor Emeritus of Psychology, has linked up with John Stanton, former Director of the Berndt Museum of Anthropology at the University of Western Australia, on a new project that will help the children reach out again, not with just their art, but also with their enthralling Story.
+We are working with David’s long-time collaborator, website developer Ash Whitney.

 John has been involved with the Carrolup Story for 40 years and played a key role in the ‘discovery’ of a lost Carrolup art collection and in bringing back from America key pieces of this collection for an exhibition at Katanning in 2006.
 David’s interest arose in part through his educational work focused on the healing of historical trauma amongst Indigenous peoples.